jeanjerome/ai-agile-team/README.md

 ## Dependencies

 - `crewai`: A library for creating and managing AI agents in collaborative tasks.
-- `langchain_community.llms`: Provides access to language models like `Ollama` for natural language understanding and generation.
+- `langchain_community.llms`: Provides access to language models like `Ollama` for natural language understanding and generation and search tools like DuckDuckGo or StackExchange.

 ## Contributing